 - Form Tracking.
 If GTM form triggers don’t catch your form’s submissions, ask a developer to fire dataLayer.push event with data you’re interested in.
 I have posted a detailed step-by-step guide on how to track form submissions with Data Layer.
 If you’re into form tracking with GTM, consider reading my extended guide of 5 form tracking methods with Google Tag Manager.

 I have also written a comprehensive post on what Data Layer in Google Tag Manager is and how it works.

 #11.
-Ask Developer To Add Visitor’s IP Address To Data Layer
+Ask a Developer to Add Visitor’s IP Address to Data Layer